Elonoir/DnD/_posts/2019-03-20-CharacterSheets.md

 ---
 layout: post
-title: "[Draft] Character Sheets: What do people use?"
+title: "Character Sheets: What do people use?"
 description: "Character sheets and what people like about them."
 author: jan
 tags: findings, examples